BovReg/nf-workshop20/README.md

 # Reproducible genomics workflows using Nextflow and nf-core

-Repository for the BovReg nextflow workshop and hackathon organized by the CRG on 17-20 November 2020.
+Repository for the BovReg Nextflow workshop and hackathon organized by the CRG on 17-20 November 2020.

 ## Programme